yoramterleth/uiglaciology/content/2-files.md

 # File Structure and Organization

 Use OneDrive to back up your work, and keep it synchronized between different computers.
 OneDrive is Microsoft's answer to Dropbox, or Google Drive.
-Grad students get a significant amount of free storage (___ Gb)- don't hesitate to make the most of it.
+Every student, faculty, and staff get a significant amount of free storage (5 Tb)- so don't hesitate to make the most of it.
+You should configure your personal computer so that all your personal and work files are backed up continuously to the cloud via OneDrive.

 ## On kennicott